Published on: 5 April, 2019

 In fact, Carole Dweck, author of the mega bestseller “The Growth Mindset”, has shown: “…when students had a growth mindset, a mindset which perceives a challenge as an opportunity to learn rather than an obstacle to overcome, they responded with constructive thoughts and their behavior showed persistence rather than defeat.
 From Dweck’s research into the growth mindset in regards to tenacity and its effects on achievement, especially in an educational setting, she discovered 4 factors that affect ongoing tenacity or grit:

 • Their self-regulatory skills” (Source: https://positivepsychologyprogram.com/5-ways-develop-grit-resilience/)

-Kapil Dev’s rise in the 1980s and that of MS Dhoni twenty years later is the story of the rise of Indians who from modest beginnings found self-belief in a country which was gradually finding its feet as it recovered from degradations of colonisation and from the trauma of Partition.
+Kapil Dev’s rise in the 1980’s and that of MS Dhoni twenty years later is the story of the rise of Indians who from modest beginnings found self-belief in a country which was gradually finding its feet as it recovered from degradation of colonization and from the trauma of Partition.
 As India’s rebirth continues more Kapils and Dhonis will emerge to inject transformational self-belief into our teams and our businesses.

-Saurabh Mukherjea is the author of “The Unusual Billionaires” and “Coffee Can Investing: the Low Risk Route to Stupendous Wealth”.
+Saurabh Mukherjee is the author of “The Unusual Billionaires” and “Coffee Can Investing: the Low Risk Route to Stupendous Wealth”.